ndresx/react-countdown/README.md

 When using function components with the [`useCountdown`](#hook) Hook, the date could be persisted via React's [`useRef`](https://reactjs.org/docs/hooks-reference.html#useref) before it gets passed in.

-Alternatively, the countdown is providing a [`pure`](#pure) prop to turn off this behavior so that aforementioned precautions don't necessarily have to be taken manually.
+Alternatively, the countdown is providing a [`freezeProps`](#freezeprops) prop to turn off this behavior so that aforementioned precautions don't necessarily have to be taken manually.

 ### Why aren't my values formatted when using the custom [`renderer`](#renderer)?